MoeraOrg/moeraorg.github.io/overview/node.md

 browser knows to display.

 The Moera node implements Moera node protocol (REST API).
-A user connects to it with the Moera client (which is a web browser with [add-on][1] or a separate application on mobile), and the server returns social network data in a structured form that the client knows to display.
+A user connects to it with the Moera client (which is a web application running in a web browser or a desktop or mobile application), and the server returns social network data in a structured form that the client knows to display.

 But, for backward compatibility, if a user connects with a Moera-capable